Firebird can be downloaded from the Firebird website, under Downloads, JDBC Driver.

 Even more, all extension interfaces to which an application might want to link are released under dual LGPL/modified BSD license.
 Latter is basically "AS IS" license that allows any kind of use of that source code.
 Jaybird should be viewed as an implementation of that interfaces and the LGPL section for dynamic linking is applicable in this case.

 Current releases of Jaybird do not explicitly specify an LGPL version.
 This means that you can choose which version applies.
 Future versions of Jaybird may specify an explicit version, or be released under a different license.

-Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.
+Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features are supported or fully implemented.

-Jaybird 2.2.7 is the last version to support Java 5, support will be dropped with Jaybird 2.2.8.
+Jaybird 2.2.7 is the last version to support Java 5, support has been dropped with Jaybird 2.2.8.

 Jaybird 2.2 supports all Firebird versions 1.0 and higher.
 Jaybird 2.2.4 added support for new features of Firebird 3 (eg

 Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.